Maaxboon/HCS/cs50W/python/README.md

 # Object Oriented Programming

 - We think of the world in terms of objects and the ability to perform types of operations.
 - Class: a template for a type of object

+- Decorators: adding some additional modifications to a function such as behavior.
+Takes a function as input and returns a modified format of that function as output.

+- Lambda
+- Exception handling